 Why Should I Have an Eye Exam if My Vision is Fine?

 Some ocular diseases and eye conditions need to be diagnosed and treated early in order to prevent vision loss or other complications.
 However, many eye diseases do not have any symptoms in the early stages, so a dilated eye exam is the only way to detect them.
 Additionally, a comprehensive eye exam can sometimes detect overall health issues, such as diabetes, hypertension, or certain types of cancer.
 Trusted SourceYour Eyes Could Be the Windows to Your HealthAmerican Academy of OphthalmologyGo to Source2

 Your optimal eye exam frequency may vary depending on your eye health and vision.
 These are general recommendations based on age and medical history, but you should always follow the recommendation of your eye doctor.

-20’s through 30’s with no vision issues or risk factors: Every 5 to 10 years
+20’s through 30’s with no vision issues or risk factors: Every 2 years

 Who Conducts Eye Exams?

 An eye exam may be conducted by an ophthalmologist or an optometrist.
 There are three types of eye care professionals that you will typically encounter: Trusted SourceFind an Eye DoctorNational Eye InstitueGo to Source5